leopoldsedev/libdog/README.md

 In this case, the piece on `F3` has rank 0, the piece on `P60` has rank 1, the piece `P0` has rank 2 and the piece in the kennel has rank 3.
 Note that if the piece on `P0` was not blocking, it could enter right away and would thus have rank 1 instead of the piece on `P60`.

-With this convention, a piece can be unambiguously specified by a pair of player id and rank.
+With this convention, a piece can be unambiguously specified by a pair of player ID and rank.

 ## Actions

 There are six types of actions in the game: `give`, `discard`, `start`, `move`, `swap`, and `move multiple`.
 For each type of action there is a corresponding notation format.
-Like in chess, the notation does not specify the player that plays a certain action.
+Like in the algebraic notation of chess, the notation does not include the player playing the action.

 ### Give